Jbleezy/BO1-Reimagined/README.md

 * Objects can now be seen from farther away

 ### Der Riese
-* Fixed Mystery Box use trigger in Trench Gun room
 * Players will no longer get stuck on curbs
+* Zombies now go to the barrier on the right outside of the warehouse more frequently
+* Fixed Mystery Box use trigger in the laboratory
 * Easter egg song now plays the whole song
 * Removed intro text